WardLordRuby/match_wire/README.md

 game mechanics, alter game balance, or provide any features that would give users an unfair advantage over other players.

 ## Compatibility
-MatchWire is only supported on Windows 10 version 1809 (October 2018) or later
+MatchWire is only supported on Windows 10 version 1809 (October 2018) and later

 ## Installation
 1. Locate / Install Modern Warfare Remastered (2017)